nahcol10/RenAIssance/README.md

 ## Project Overview

 RenAI is a deep learning-based project aimed at recognizing handwritten text in Renaissance Spanish manuscripts.
-This project utilizes advanced image processing techniques and neural networks to convert scanned manuscript pages into machine-readable text.
+This project utilizes advanced image processing techniques and neural networks to convert scanned manuscript pages into human-readable text.

 ## Features